 In closing

 I believe in you.
-You totally got this.
-Just remember your first priority is to take care of yourself and your family with the necessities.
+You got this.
+Just remember your priority is to take care of yourself and your family with the necessities.
 Work together as a family.
 Working together will not only bring you all closer together and working as a team, but it will be a lasting memory and bring more happiness into your home.

 With viruses penetrating our bodies, seasonal allergies clogging our sinuses, and the normal colds circulating in our environment, keeping our lungs happy can be stressful.
 Our lungs give us energy and life.
 When we’re breathing well, our minds are clear, our sleeping is solid, and we don’t really think about breathing.
 Learn seven great ways to help your lungs.